digital-blueprint/relay-core-bundle/docs/local_data.md

 return $myEntity;
 ```

-In case your entity has nested entities (sub-resources), your entity provider is responsible of passing the `include` parameter to sub-resource providers.
+In case your entity has nested entities (sub-resources), your entity provider is responsible of passing the `includeLocal` parameter to sub-resource providers.